-Applicants must be at least 18 years old, provided that applicants who are less than 21 years old may be required in Management's sole discretion, to provide a guarantor acceptable to Management who will guaranty the applicant's payment and performance under the lease.
+Applicants must be at least 18 years old, provided that applicants who are less than 21 years old must provide a guarantor acceptable to Management who will guaranty the applicant's payment and performance under the lease.

-B. Insufficient/Inaccurate Information on Application
+B. insufficient/inaccurate Information on Application